A delightful Grade II listed property, in a wonderful peaceful setting, on the edge of the village of Elsdon.

 Decorated, equipped and furnished to very high standards throughout, the cottage has retained much character with rugs over stone flagged and wooden floors.

 The bathroom has an L-shaped shower bath, offering the best of both - a proper shower with glass hinged shower door, and a spacious deep bath for long hot soaks after a days walking.

 A tall chrome towel radiator keeps the room toasty warm.

 The cottage enjoys views over Elsdon Burn towards the hills beyond, and is excellently situated for enjoying a variety of walks, including Hadrian's Wall, coastal paths and the Cheviot and Simonside hills.

 for the outdoors enthusiasts to enjoy, the area is great for watersports and fishing.

 Also secure storage is available for those bringing bikes on which to explore this lovely part of the world and enjoy the many cycle routes and mountain biking trails in the area.

 A warm and comfortable retreat from which to discover this ancient and fascinating area.

 Two bedrooms: 1 x double, 1 x family with 3 single beds (both bedrooms have basins).
-Bathroom with bath with hand held shower, basin, bidet and WC.
+Bathroom with L shaped bath and shower, basin, bidet and WC.
 Well-equipped farmhouse-style kitchen with centre dining table and stone flagged floors.
 Comfortable sitting room with multi-fuel stove in stone surround.